AdobeDocs/campaign.en/help/v8/config/transactional-msg-settings.md

     >[!CAUTION]
     >
-    >Check your licence agreement before installing a new Campaign built-in package.
+    >Check your license agreement before installing a new Campaign built-in package.

 1. Replicate the **Mobile application** service and the associated mobile applications on the execution instances.